 The mere presence of asbestos in a home or a building is not hazardous.
 Most of the time asbestos poses very little risk to your health.
 As a matter of fact, asbestos is naturally present in the environment in very low concentrations and most people will never experience problems related to exposure.

 The danger is that asbestos containing materials may become damaged by deterioration over time or disturbed by structural renovation.
-Damaged asbestos may release asbestos fibers and become a health hazard.
+Damaged asbestos may release asbestos fibers and become a health hazard in homes in and around the Denver/Golden/Boulder and surrounding areas.
 The fibers are a risk if they are released into the air where they may be inhaled.

 Why Is Asbestos Dangerous?